As a BetterHelp and Talkspace affiliate, we may receive compensation if you purchase products or services through the links provided.

 There are a number of reasons an in-person therapy session might not appeal to you.
 For some, it's a simple matter of finding the time between work and personal commitments, as well as arranging transportation.
 For others, face-to-face appointments can trigger anxiety, embarrassment, sudden shyness, and the overall inability to fully articulate one's issues, concerns, and possible past traumas.

 Online therapy allows you to write out your feelings in the environment and at the pace you are comfortable with.
-Rest assured, the very best online therapy sites allow you to chat live with your therapist, but written correspondence is always an option.
+Rest assured, the very best online therapy platforms will allow you to chat live with your therapist, but written correspondence is always an option.

 Affordable for all budgets